About the author

 Connecticut

-Connecticut paid sick leave law allows employees to earn one hour of sick leave for every 40 hours worked, up to a maximum of 40 hours accrued in a single year.
+Connecticut paid sick leave law allows employees to earn one hour of sick leave for every 30 hours worked, up to a maximum of 40 hours accrued in a single year.
 Employees may further carry over a maximum of 40 unused hours year-over-year.
+This applies to employers working at least 10 hours a week at businesses with 11 employees or more.

 Additional leave protections may be available under Connecticut’s Paid Family and Medical Leave Act, which allows employees to take necessary time off to attend to family medical or safety issues.